pypa/pipenv/docs/dev/contributing.rst

 Code Review
 ~~~~~~~~~~~

-Contributions will not be merged until they've been code reviewed.
+Contributions will not be merged until they have been code reviewed.
 You should
 implement any code review feedback unless you strongly object to it.
 In the
 event that you object to the code review feedback, you should make your case
 clearly and calmly.
 If, after doing so, the feedback is judged to still apply,